MrGallo/pbd-python/exercises/016-name-age-and-salary.md

 # Name, Age, and Salary

 Ask the user for their name.
 Then display their name to prove that you can recall it.
 Ask them for their age.
 Then display that.
 Finally, ask them for how much they make and display that.
 You should use the most appropriate data type for each variable.

+Name the file:

+`016_name_age_salary.py`

 ```
 Hello.
 What is your name?
 Dennis